skhemissa/Open-Source-CyberSOC/README.md

 # Open Source CyberSOC
-> Author: Sabri Khemissa sabri.khemissa@gmail.com
+>Author: Sabri Khemissa sabri.khemissa@gmail.com.

+>Status: working copy.

 The purpose of this initiative is to provide a way of initiating and developing CyberSOC services based on open source solutions.